 Based on his career highlights, Bill Russell is in a league of his own.
 During his storied career with the Boston Celtics, Russell won 11 NBA Championships, five MVP awards, and was named to 12 All-Star games.
 He also won two NCAA titles in college with the University of San Francisco.

-Vintage collectors have very few options because there were only two major products released during Bill Russell’s 13-year career.
+Vintage collectors have very few options because there were only two major products released during Bill Russell’s 13-year NBA career.

-Top 10 Bill Russell Cards
+Top 10 Bill Russell Cards to Collect

 While many of his other cards and autographs might be easier on a budget, the sole Bill Russell rookie from 1957-58 Topps is not in that same grouping.
 The front-lit image with a background gives the impression that the game was being played in a darkened gym.
 Other than the action shot of Russell, the only additional feature of the card is a yellow and red text box displaying his name and team.

 Several years would pass before another NBA product would be available and this would be the last major release of Bill Russell’s career.
 Vintage basketball collectors should recognize the 1961-62 Fleer design because the product is filled with Hall of Fame rookie cards, including Wilt Chamberlain, Oscar Robertson and Jerry West.
-The simple layout, bold colors and black-and-white photo make for one of the most iconic designs of all-time.
+The simple layout, bold colors and black-and-white photo make for one of the most iconic designs ever produced.